cb00059/ID-W_Website/README.md

 Simple weather website that allows searching of different areas and shows details related to that area. https://github.com/PritamSarbajna/simple-weather-website
 SORMAS https://github.com/SORMAS-Foundation/SORMAS-Project

 The simple weather website has a nice clear function with a neat section that tells all relevant details to the place that was looked up by the user.
 Additionally, depending on the location that is searched, a different background image will appear.
 The images are not exactly random either.
-For example, everytime you search ìNew Yorkî the same image will appear, even if you switch to a different place and come back, New York has its own picture.
+For example, everytime you search ‚ÄúNew York‚Äù the same image will appear, even if you switch to a different place and come back, New York has its own picture.
 Sormas has a lot of information and intractability.
 I particularly like their map feature and the ever-changing bar graph to represent the cases of diseases along with the easily adjustable metric of switching between the diseases at the click of a button.

 ## Future_Enhancement